UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 as their primary language in Toronto in the 2016 census was {glue:text}`prop_eng_tor`.
 How could we figure this out starting from the `region_lang` data frame?

-First, we need to filter the `region_lang` dataframe data frame so that we only keep the rows where the language is English.
+First, we need to filter the `region_lang` data frame so that we only keep the rows where the language is English.
 We will do this using `[]` and name the new data frame `english_langs`.
 ```{code-cell} ipython3